 Reactor tank water conductivity is continuously monitored; it would be manually monitored on a monthly basis if the instruments failed.
-Radioactivity is indirectly monitored by an area radiation monitor placed near the reactor water tank and reactor ceiling, so gross activity increases would be detected immediately.
+Radioactivity is indirectly monitored by an ARM placed near the reactor water tank and reactor ceiling, so gross activity increase would be detected immediately.
 Experience with TRIGA reactors indicates the earliest detection of fuel cladding leaks is usually from airborne activity, rather than pool water activity.
 The quarterly measurement can identify specific radionuclides.

-Analysis has shown that as long as reactor tank water conductivity is less than 0.1 μ S/cm (resistivity >10M Ω -cm), pool water pH is between 7.5 and 6.5.
-During periods of time when reactor tank water conductivity is greater than 0.1 μ S/cm (resistivity <10M Ω - cm), reactor tank water pH must be measured to ensure compliance with TS 3.3.
+Analysis has shown that as long as reactor tank water conductivity is less than 0.1 $\mu$ S/cm (resistivity >10M $\Omega$ -cm), pool water pH is between 7.5 and 6.5.
+During the periods of time when the reactor tank water conductivity is greater than 0.1 $\mu$ S/cm

+(resistivity <10M $\Omega$ -cm), the reactor tank water pH must be measured to ensure compliance with TS 3.3 . •